CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### Bloat setup

-Run the script on the specific database(s) you will be for monitoring bloat in the cluster.
-See special note below or in crontab.txt concerning a superuser requirement for using this script
+Run the script on the specific database(s) you will be monitoring for bloat in the cluster.
+See the note below, or in crontab.txt, concerning a superuser requirement for using this script.

 ```bash
 psql -d postgres -c "CREATE EXTENSION pgstattuple;"